HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 #### SSH of Servers

-It is recommended to configure the server SSH information on the \"Configuration\"-\> \"Server\" page when you start to use it, so as to assist the management platform to complete some simple maintenance and monitoring operations.
+It is recommended to configure the server SSH information on the [Configuration](#Configuration)-> "Server" page when you start to use it, so as to assist the management platform to complete some simple maintenance and monitoring operations.

 ![](assets/cross-idc-disaster-recovery/image120.png)